 Note the mirror fragments.

-A few years ago, as I was falling asleep I "dreamt" of seeing a dragon but my field of vision was like the snow/static on a television.
-I could just make out the dragon by the waves it created from its movement.
+A few years ago, as I was falling asleep I "dreamt" of seeing a dragon.
+My field of vision was a three-dimensional expanse of snow/static, like on a mistuned television.
+The field vibrated and rolled in front of me, but within this I could just make out the shape of a dragon.
+This was made evident by its impact on the static from its movement.

 This perception has influenced my process ever since.